pgaxatte/cloud-workshops/day2/02_ansible_deploy_app.rst

         $ vim roles/wordpress/tasks/web.yml

-.. admonition:: Copy the Wordpress configuration template
+.. admonition:: Task 6 : Copy the Wordpress configuration template

         A *templates/wp-config.php.j2* file is provided.
 You need to copy it to your server, according to the following parameters :